mamba-demo/demo/README.md

 Link to site: https://mamba-demo.github.io/demo/

 Notes:
 - Data is loaded from a GCP bucket.
 The bucket name is specified in `main.js`.
+Must set CORS policy on bucket using `gsutil cors set cors-config.json gs://<bucket-name>`.
 - Tissue block metadata is loaded from `metadata.json`.
 - 3D slices are precomputed from a source y-stack of images by `main.ipynb`.